AlexJBernard/gamebot-js/README.md

 Removes the current game from the user's list of games.

 ### /list
-Lists all games registered by the current user.

-### /most-owned
-Lists the top 5 games owned by all users of the server
+Lists the top 5 games owned by all users of the server.

 ### /check-game [*game-name*]
 Lists how many users own the game with the given title.